weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 For example, the following schema configuration will set the PaLM API information, as well as the optional parameters.

-- The `"projectId"` is REQUIRED, and may be something like `"cloud-large-language-models"`
+- The `"projectId"` is only required if using Vertex AI, and may be something like `"cloud-large-language-models"`
 - The `"apiEndpoint"` is optional, and may be something like: `"us-central1-aiplatform.googleapis.com"`, and
-- The `"modelId"` is optional, and may be something like `"chat-bison-001"`.
+- The `"modelId"` is optional, and may be something like `"chat-bison"` for Vertex AI and `"chat-bison-001"` for MakerSuite.

 ```json
 {